jorisvandenbossche/geopandas-tutorial/README.md

 conda activate geo-tutorial
 ```

-But of course, using another distribution (e.g. Enthought Canopy) or ``pip`` is fine as well (a requirements file is provided as well), as long
+But of course, using another distribution (e.g. Enthought Canopy) or ``pip`` is fine as well, as long
 as you have the above packages installed.

 **Want to try out without installing anything?** You can use the "launch binder" link above at the top of this README, which will launch a notebook instance on Binder with all required libraries installed.